hpesciotti/bffs-brazilian-finger-foods/TESTING.md

 html validation was conducted through [HTML W3C Validator](https://validator.w3.org).
 The following images are validation screenshots taken from the service with the website Heroku live link.
  - The validator could not test the pages that required logged in user (profile User Section) superuser credentials (Reports Section) and error pages (500, 403 and 404).
- - All the pages were valid, with no errors or warnings except one:
+ - All the pages were valid
-    - Cave Page: The validator point out that there was a stray div tag on the page (this will be further discussed on Bugs).

 <details>
 <summary>Cave Page</summary>